KevGary/alexa-lambda/README.md

 # Prerequisites

-1. An Alexa Skill.
+1. Create an Alexa Skill in [Amazon Developer Services](https://developer.amazon.com/).
-2. An AWS Lambda function.
+2. Create a Lambda function in [Amazon Web Services](https://aws.amazon.com/).

 Configure them to work together.
 [Here's how](https://developer.amazon.com/docs/custom-skills/host-a-custom-skill-as-an-aws-lambda-function.html).

-Once configured, you're ready to develop the actual AWS Lambda function code!
+Once configured, you'll need to develop the actual AWS Lambda function.
+That's where this package comes to the rescue!

 # Installation